Skip Navigation

 Join our expert-led Cybersecurity Tabletop Exercises to test your readiness, improve coordination, and build confidence before an incident strikes.

-Our Fall Cybersecurity Tabletop Series is designed for full team participation because every voice and role matters during a real-world scenario.
+Our Fall Cybersecurity Tabletop Events are designed for full team participation because every voice and role matters during a real-world scenario.
 We encourage you to bring as many team members as possible for a collaborative experience.
-If you’re attending solo, no problem — we’ll place you in a team when you arrive so you can fully participate.
+If you’re attending solo, no problem—we’ll place you in a team when you arrive so you can fully participate.

 Monday, Nov.
 3

-This tabletop exercise is specifically designed to help K–12 schools strengthen their cybersecurity response, coordination, and resilience in real-world scenarios.
+This tabletop exercise is specifically designed to help K-12, special districts, and local governments strengthen their cybersecurity response, coordination, and resilience in real-world scenarios.

 Location: Prineville, Oregon